 The payment was vital to keep Canvas going and pay employee wages.
 The directors returned with a 12 month driving ban for one (130+ mph on the M6) and a cheque that the software label subsequently cancelled.
 End of Canvas and loss of wages for employees.
 Incidental trivia on the game- the high score table defaults to characters from Zappa songs.”

 The game contains music by Peter Clarke, who also composed the music to Bubble Bobble and Head Over Heals.
-The game itself isn’t too hot, and can’t compare much to Uridium unfortunatly…
+The game itself isn’t too hot, and is a poor man’s Uridium clone at this stage.

-It seems that US Gold canned the game after not being happy with it, and as a result Canvas went under – taking Iron Hand with it sadly.
+It seems that US Gold canned the game after not being happy with it.
 It may have not quite been finished due to rushing off with the masters, so this may well be it for the game.

-However, according to Keltic Danor, this game was infact released on a budget label called Tornado.
-Was this true, and does anyone have a screenshot?
+However, according to Keltic Danor, this game was in fact released on a budget label called Tornado.
+Was this true, and does anyone have a scan?
 Was Tornado a US Gold based budget label that eventually released it?
 The Amiga version was actually released it seems: http://hol.abime.net/5000